Mount Desert Island Facts

 - History further indicates habitation going back more than 6,000 years.
 According to archaeological records, the Wabanaki people moved between the coast and inland according to the seasons.

 Firstly, the beautiful Mount Desert Island covers an area of roughly 108 sq mi (280 sq km).
 It also has an irregular outline.
 In addition, Cadillac Mountain stands as the highest point on the island.
 It boasts a height of 1,528 ft (466 m).

 It’s the natural splendor that draws the most attention, however, and deservedly so.
 Large portions of the island teem with stunning forests, mainly consisting of deciduous trees.

 A large fire in 1947 cleared half the island of most of its coniferous trees, allowing other species to take hold.
 Much of the forest now consists of aspen, birch, and maple.
 Parts of the island still teem with wildlife, including deer, raccoon, lynx, and muskrats.

 The native North American Beaver population was hunted to extinction but has since been repopulated.
 Several well-known summer colonies have been constructed there, due to the great natural beauty.

 Mount Desert Island Geology and History

-Geological evidence shows that Mount Desert Island originally formed approximately 550 million years ago.
+Geological evidence shows that Mount Desert Island originally formed around 550 million years ago.
 The earliest known formation on the island, a seafloor mud deposit, formed during the Cambrian Period.

-Plate tectonics later caused the formation to fold, thrust, and lift above sea level.
-A second foundation, composed mainly of silt and sand, deposited later.
-Lastly, a third foundation, composed primarily of volcanic ash and magma, formed later.
+Lastly, a third foundation, composed primarily of volcanic ash and magma, formed even later.
 The retreat of the Laurentide Ice Sheet during the last ice age also exposed huge deposits of granite.